pingplug/assrender/README.txt

 int top, int bottom, int left, int right:
     Margins.
 They will be added to the frame size and may be negative. string charset:
-    Character set to use, in GNU iconv format.
-Defaults to UTF-8. int verbosity:
+    Character set to use, in GNU iconv or enca format.
+Defaults to UTF-8.
+    Example enca format: enca:pl:cp1250
+        (guess the encoding for Polish, fall back on cp1250) int verbosity:
-    How much crap assrender is supposed to spam to stdout. string fontdir:
+    How much crap assrender is supposed to spam to stderr. string fontdir:
     Additional font directory.
     Useful if you are lazy but want to keep your system fonts clean.